 8. Louis Vuitton and BMW

-Those who can afford a BMW can probably also afford a Louis Vuitton bag.
-Because of their shared audience and values, the two brands partnered up to create a collection of Louis Vuitton bags custom made to pair with the BMW i8.
+The logic is simple: If you can afford a BMW, you can probably swing a Louis Vuitton bag too.
+Sharing this high-end audience and core values, the brands collaborated to create a collection of Louis Vuitton bags custom-designed specifically for the BMW i8.

-According to Patrick-Louis Vuitton, Head of Special Orders at Louis Vuitton, “This collaboration with BMW epitomizes our shared values and creativity, technological innovation and style.”
+As Patrick-Louis Vuitton, Head of Special Orders, put it: “This collaboration with BMW epitomizes our shared values and creativity, technological innovation and style.”

 A promotional picture of the BMW i8 next to the matching Louis Vuitton bags